Ricky Stenhouse Jr. wins longest Daytona 500 in history - WHIZ News

+It provided anxious moments before a landmark celebration: The first Daytona 500-winning team co-owned by a Black man and a woman.

-Stenhouse’s win in a Chevrolet for JTG Daugherty Racing — a single-car team owned by Tad and Jodi Geschickter along with former NBA player Brad Daugherty — was the third of his career.
+Stenhouse’s win for JTG Daugherty Racing was the third of his career.
 JTG is the first single-car team to win the Daytona 500 since The Wood Brothers Racing did it with Trevor Bayne in 2011.

+The team is owned by Tad and Jodi Geschickter along with former NBA player Brad Daugherty.

-Jodi Geschickter is the first female car owner to win the Daytona 500, while Daugherty, who left the track earlier Sunday with an eye irritation, the first Black car owner to win the race.
+Daugherty, who left the track earlier Sunday with an eye irritation, is the first Black car owner to win the race and Jodi Geschickter joined Teresa Earnhardt as female car owners to win the Daytona 500.
+Earnhardt was part of the Chip Ganassi Racing ownership group when Jamie McMurray won in 2013.

+To get to victory lane Sunday, JTG stuck with Stenhouse and even reunited him this season with the crew chief who led him to a pair of Xfinity Series titles years ago.

+Mike Kelly’s biggest task was convincing Stenhouse that he can indeed win races.
+So ahead of the Daytona 500, he taped a note inside the Chevrolet.
+The message?
+The team believes in the driver.

 Stenhouse’s only other victories came in 2017, at Talladega and the summer race at Daytona.